-Municipalities are required to develop and maintained a functional website that displays relevant information as per the requirement of Section 75 of the MFMA and Section 21 (b) of the MSA as amended.
-The website should serve as a mechanism to promote accountability and transparency to communities and therefore information posted should be accurate and timeously updated.
+Municipalities are required to develop and maintain a functional website that displays relevant information as per the requirement of Section 75 of the MFMA and Section 21 (b) of the MSA as amended.
+The website should serve as a mechanism to promote accountability and transparency to communities and therefore information posted should be reviewed, accurate and timeously updated.

-The Municipal website is a key communication mechanism in terms of service offering, information shearing and public participation.
-It is a communication tools that should allow easily and convenient access to relevant information.
+The Municipal website is a key communication mechanism in terms of service offering, information sharing and public participation.
+It is a communication tool that should allow easily and convenient access to relevant information.
 The Municipal website should serve as an integral part of the municipality's communication strategy.
 The website was later in the financial year upgraded with a new look and feel to be user friendly, documents according to Municipal Systems Act and Municipal Finance Management Act have been updated e.g. Tenders, vacancies, notices and monthly budget.

-2.6.6 INFORMATION AND COMMUNICATION TECHNOLOGY (ICT) SERVICES
+2.6.6 INFORMATION AND COMMUNICATION TECHNOLOGY (ICT) SERVICES within the Municipality and for the external clients/citizens to access all information required to be published by law.

-The role of the ICT section is to provide the Municipality's business units with Information and Communication technologies that enable Municipal clients/end-users to access the information and services necessary to achieve their business goals within the Municipality and for the external clients/citizens to access all information required to be published by law.
+The role of the ICT section is to provide the Municipality's business units with Information and Communication technologies that enable Municipal clients/end-users to access the information and services necessary to achieve their business goals